-The recent outbreak of COVID-19 originated in Wuhan, China, in December 2019 and has since spread to multiple countries, including the United States and the Netherlands.
+The ongoing outbreak of COVID-19 originated in Wuhan, China, in December 2019 and has since spread to multiple countries, including the United States and the Netherlands.
 On March 11, 2020, the WHO declared the outbreak a pandemic.
 The COVID-19 pandemic is affecting the United States and global economies and has affected and may continue to affect our operations and those of third parties on which we rely.
-The COVID-19 pandemic may cause disruptions in our raw material supply, our commercial-scale manufacturing capabilities for AAV-based gene therapies, the commercialization of our product candidates, and the conduct of current and future clinical trials.
-In addition, the COVID-19 pandemic has affected and may continue to affect the operations of the FDA, EMA and other health authorities, which could result in delays of reviews and approvals, including with respect to our product candidates.
-As evidenced by the postponement of procedures for two patients in our Phase I/II clinical study of AMT-130, the evolving COVID-19 pandemic has impacted the pace of enrollment in our clinical trials.
+The COVID-19 pandemic has caused and may continue to cause disruptions in our raw material supply, our commercial-scale manufacturing capabilities for AAV-based gene therapies, the development of our product candidates, employee productivity and the conduct of current and future clinical trials.
+In addition, the COVID-19 pandemic has affected and may continue to affect the operations of the FDA, EMA, and other health authorities, which could result in delays of reviews and approvals, including with respect to our product candidates.

+As evidenced by the postponement of procedures for two patients in our Phase I/II clinical study of AMT-130, the evolving COVID-19 pandemic has impacted the pace of enrollment and procedures in our clinical trials, as well as caused challenges in scheduling follow-up visits and managing other aspects of our clinical trials.
 We may be affected by similar delays as patients may avoid or may not be able to travel to healthcare facilities and physicians' offices unless due to a health emergency and clinical trial staff can no longer get to the clinic.
 Such facilities and offices have been and may continue to be required to focus limited resources on non-clinical trial matters, including treatment of COVID-19 patients, thereby decreasing availability, in whole or in part, for clinical trial services.
-In addition, employee disruptions and remote working environments related to the COVID-19 pandemic and the federal, state and local responses to such virus, has impacted and could continue to impact the efficiency and pace with which we work and develop our product candidates and our manufacturing capabilities.
-Further, while the potential economic impact brought by, and the duration of, the COVID-19 pandemic is difficult to assess or predict, the impact of the COVID-19 pandemic on the global financial markets may reduce our ability to access capital, which could negatively impact our short-term and long-term liquidity.
-Additionally, the stock market has been unusually volatile during the COVID-19 outbreak and such volatility may continue.
-To date, during certain periods of the COVID-19 pandemic, our stock price fluctuated significantly, and such fluctuation may continue to occur.
+In addition, employee disruptions and remote working environments related to the COVID-19 pandemic, and federal, state, and local public health measures designed to mitigate the spread of the virus, have impacted and could continue to negatively impact the efficiency and pace with which we work and develop our product candidates and our manufacturing capabilities.
+Further, while the potential economic impact brought by, and the duration of, the COVID-19 pandemic is difficult to assess or predict, the impact of the COVID-19 pandemic on global financial markets may reduce our ability to access capital, which could negatively impact our short-term and long-term liquidity.
 The ultimate impact of the COVID-19 pandemic is highly uncertain and subject to change.
-We do not yet know the full extent of potential delays or impacts on our business, financing or clinical trial activities or on healthcare systems or the global economy as a whole.
-However, these effects could have a material impact on our liquidity, capital resources, operations and business and those of the third parties on which we rely.
+We do not yet know the full extent of potential delays or impacts on our business, financing, or clinical trial activities or on healthcare systems or the global economy as a whole.
+However, these negative effects could have a material impact on our liquidity, capital resources, operations, and business and those of the third parties on whom we rely.